microsoft/azure-schema-operator/docs/site/content/contributing/create-a-new-release.md

     ```

 5. Wait for the chart installation.
-6. Wait for it to start: `k get all -n azureschemaoperator-system`
+6. Wait for it to start: `kubectl get all -n azureschemaoperator-system`
 7. Run through the [kusto tutorial](../tutorials/kusto.md) and validate the changes.
 8. If installed successfully, commit the files under `charts/azure-schema-operator`.
 9. Send a PR.